mabarcolargo/geo_env/README.md

-Cource on Geo grafical and enviromental modeling # geo_env
+Cource on Geographyical and Enviromental modeling # geo_env